Solar Panels in Liverpool, Merseyside

 Can I get solar panels on an east or west facing roof in Liverpool?

 Yes.
-East or west-facing roofs still produce 80-85% of the output of a south-facing roof.
-Many installers recommend splitting panels across east and west to spread generation throughout the day, which can actually improve self-consumption.
+East or west-facing roofs still produce 80-85% of the output of a south-facing roof, making them well worth installing.
+Many installers recommend splitting panels across east and west faces to spread generation throughout the day, which can improve self-consumption and reduce the amount of electricity exported at the lower SEG rate.
+East-facing panels generate more in the morning, while west-facing panels peak in the afternoon — both align well with typical household usage patterns.
+Only north-facing roofs are generally unsuitable for solar in the UK.

 Is my roof suitable for solar panels in Liverpool?

-Most roofs are suitable.
-You need at least 15-20 m² of unshaded roof space for a typical 4kWp system (10 panels).
-South, east, or west-facing roofs work well.
-Your installer will assess your roof's orientation, angle, and structural suitability during a site survey.
+Most roofs are suitable for solar panels.
+You need at least 18-20 m² of unshaded roof space for a typical 4kWp system (10 panels at ~400W each).
+South-facing roofs at 30-40° produce the best yield, but east and west-facing roofs still achieve 80-85% of optimal output.
+Your MCS-certified installer will assess your roof's orientation, pitch angle, shading from trees or buildings, and structural suitability during a site survey.
+Slate, tile, and metal roofs are all suitable, though flat roofs require angled mounting frames which add slightly to the cost.

 Sources